 “Are you sure?”
 Larry asked.

 “But she’s more occupied on petty revenge.
-I broke her out of the mental hospital so she can help us, and she tried to kill her sister.
+I broke her out of the mental hospital to help us, and she tried to kill her sister.
 Now she’s back in the mental hospital.”

-“Well, we’ll have to wait for her to get out on her own.
-She’s our best chance in finding the reality engine.
+“In that case, we’ll have to wait for her to get out on her own.
+She’s our best chance we got to find the reality engine.
 Besides, you’ve known her for years and you still don’t trust her?”

 “Well, not anymore.”